To flex or not to flex? No, not your biceps—your spine.

 Keep this new weight for 4-6 weeks.
 From here continue to increase the weight by 5-10lbs every 2-4 weeks.
 I recommend stopping your weight progression at 95lbs.

 From here increase to sets of 10 reps.
-After another few weeks, to sets of 12 reps.
+After another few weeks go to sets of 12 reps.

-This exercise is prescribed to avoid injury, don’t let it injure you because you progressed too fast.
+This exercise is suggested to help avoid injury.
+Don’t let it cause injury because you progressed too fast.

 Remember that back pain is multi-factorial.
 But being strong is a good way to cover your bases.
 Get stronger in every position and reap the benefits of the Jefferson curl.